 Veterinarians work with animals for a living, so they may be aware of a furry friend in need of a home.

-“The bottom line is that every community has many wonderful animals available for adoption, many for very affordable prices,” she says.
-“While the cost to adopt the animal might be a deal, please keep in mind that pets need training, toys, treats, food and regular veterinary care, so the money you save on adoption fees can go into the pet’s care budget.
-Thank you for saving money and choosing to save a life!”
+“The bottom line is that every community has many wonderful animals available for adoption, many for very affordable prices,” Martin says.
+“While the cost to adopt the animal might be a deal, please keep in mind that pets need training, toys, treats, food and regular veterinary care, so the money you save on adoption fees can go into the pet’s care budget.”